 Day 4: Yerevan/Garni/Geghard This morning we visit two Armenian icons: the citadel and pagan temple of Garni, dating to the Hellenistic era; and medieval Geghard Monastery, a UNESCO site.
 We have lunch in Garni village, where we see the Armenian bread lavash baked in a traditional oven.
-After returning to Yerevan early afternoon, we’re free for independent exploration and dinner on our own.
+After returning to Yerevan, we visit the poignant Armenian Genocide Memorial, then are free for dinner on our own.
 B,L

 Day 5: Yerevan/Ararat Region On today’s excursion to the Ararat plain, we visit the fortified monastery of Khor-Virap, pilgrimage site of the Armenian Apostolic Church with stunning views of Mt.
 Ararat in eastern Turkey.
 Next: 4th-century Etchmiadzin Cathedral, center of the Armenian church and the country’s spiritual capital, followed by the 7th-century ruins of Zvartnots temple, a UNESCO site.
 Then we attend a cooking demonstration of traditional pasta and sweets, which we enjoy for lunch.
 B,L,D